dr-lab/CarND-Behavioral-Cloning-P3/writeup_report.md

 4. Gamma Transition on Images

 We also noticed that images from camera are impacted by the outdoor whether, day and night, or sun shaine or shading.
 But in our simulator we cannot get these kind of images.
 So one way is to use python images utils and cv2 to pre-process images with different gamma transition.

-To get more image effects I use the random Gamma value to render the images.
+Gamma can transform the image with different brightness, which can simulate day and shade very well.
+To avoid too dark or too bright, we set a limit of range of gamma value

+    gamma = np.random.uniform(0.4, 1.5)

  ![alt text][image4]